bkatiemills/BCenviroLessons/data_exploration/explore_grizzly_data.md

 ## 5                   Cassiar      612      35803 17.093540
 ## 6          Central Monashee      147       6155 23.883022
 ```

-## All columns should have the same data type

 ### Let's explore the gbpu spatial object.